neo4j/neo4j-jdbc/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

-In general, ff you can, please provide:
+In general, if you can, please provide:

 * The query
 * The configuration of the driver (such as timeouts, translation settings etc.)